AY2324S2-CS2103T-F10-3/tp/docs/DeveloperGuide.md

 1. Editing a patient while all patients are being shown

    1. Test case: `editPatient i/T0123456A newp/91234567 newe/johndoe@example.com`<br>
       Expected: Patient with corresponding NRIC T0123456A is successfully edited.
 Details of the edited patient is shown in the status message.
-Timestamp in the status bar is updated.

    1. Test case: `editPatient i/T0123456A`<br>
-      Expected: No person is edited.
+      Expected: No patient is edited.
 The error message *At least one field to edit must be provided.* should be displayed in the status message.
-      Status bar remains the same.

    1. Test case: `editPatient i/x ...` (where x is an invalid NRIC) <br>
-      Expected: No person is edited.
+      Expected: No patient is edited.
 Error details shown in the status message.
-Status bar remains the same.

    1. Other incorrect delete commands to try: `edit`, `editP`, `...` <br>
       Expected: Similar to previous.